statox/blog/src/music/index.md

 ## [Chords](/chords/)

-A list of chords I took from the internet and like to play: [Chords page](/chords/)
+A list of song chords I took from the internet or made by myself and like to play: [Chords page](/chords/)